 Since I started blogging (in 2016), about my journey to becoming a Saddler, I have been asked on many occasions how I found the saddler training; so I thought I’d write a post about it.

-Firstly, I did what most people must do…I searched Google!
+Firstly, I did what most people must do…I searched for Google!

 I don’t know about you but since the Internet has become THE place to be, whenever I need a question answering and I don’t have direct access to an expert, then I always look up Google.